bculler17/Red_Bike_Adventures/README.md

 located at the trailhead.
 Due to its popularity, many non-local visitors would like to try to plan their trip to the area during a time they can be more guaranteed a bike to rent, so many call inquiring about what times those may be.
 Due to the many factors that contribute to bike availability (temperature, time of year, local events, etc.), it is very difficult to provide customers with a reliable answer.
+Currently their only option is to drive out to the rural area and hope a bike is still available to rent.
 This uncertainty may deter customers from visiting.
 Red Bike Adventures is a tourism-dependent company and thus needs to encourage as many visitors as possible.

 In resolving this, the solution will provide customers with useful information regarding historical trends